BilalMern/react/5 Lets get hooked Advance/Readme.md

 const arr= useState();
 const listOfRestaurant = arr[0];
 const setListOfRestaurant =arr[1];
-both methods do same work in first we are destructuring on the fly
+both methods do same work in first we are destructuring on the fly.

+//Never ever keeps any hard coded string in Component file.
+We should keep them in constant.js file in the folder name as utils or common or config.
+And its a good practice to name a constants in a CAPITAL letters.

+//In one file we can only have one default export, we cannot use export default twice in one file.
+If we have to export multiple things from single file then we use named export.